 Forest Lands

 Ownership of forest land has changed to a considerable degree during the past 70 years.
 Heavy cutting and the Great Depression brought much of the privately owned lands into County hands during the 1950's due to foreclosures.
-Approximately 34% of Clatsop County lands are publicly owned while 54% are owned by the forest industry.
-The remaining 12% are owned by farmers and other small landowners.
+Approximately 29% of Clatsop County lands are publicly owned while over 200,000 acres are privately-owned by the timber industry.

 Predominantly all forest lands in the planning area are either owned by Crown Zellerbach Corporation or the State Board of Forestry.
 However, there are several small woodlot holdings along the Nehalem Highway.